 Q. Can Google Listen to a Song and Tell Me What It Is?

 Yes.
 If you are using an Android device then just say “Hey Google, what is this song” and Google will listen to the track and offer you all the music info.
 You can also use the Sound Search widget that comes with the Google app.
 Tap on the home screen -> Open Widgets -> Move to Google -> Drag and drop “Sound Search” on the home screen.

 Both are quite capable sound recognition apps, but I would pick Shazam over SoundHound.
 It’s because Shazam allows you to set up Auto Shazam to keep track of all background music.
 In addition, you can play music on your smartphone and Shazam can internally recognize the music.

 Use these Methods to Identify Songs

-As always, we’d like to know your thoughts about music recognition apps and song recognition websites.
+As always, we’d like to know your thoughts about music recognition apps and song recognition websites for PC.
 Also, if you know of any other method to identify music, do let us know about them in the comments section below.